 "Adad-nerari, strong king, king of the universe, king of Assyria, son of Shamshi-Adad (V), king of the universe, king of Assyria, son of Shalmaneser (III), king of the four quarters.
 I mustered my chariotry and armed forces and gave the order to march to the land of Hatti.
 I crossed the Euphrates in flood.
 I went down to the city of aqirahubuna.
 Attarshumki, son of Abirame, together with eight kings of Hatti, who had rebelled and had trusted in their strength – the awesome radiance of the god Ashur, my lord, overwhelmed them.
 In just one year, I subdued the land of Hatti to its full extent.
 Towards the sea of the west I marched.
 I erected my lordly image in the city of Arwad in the midst of the sea.
 I ascended Mount Lebanon.
 I cut strong logs of cedar.
 At that time, I placed those cedars from Mount Lebanon in the gate of the temple of the god Salmanu, my lord.
 The old temple, which Shalmaneser (I), my ancestor had built, had become dilapidated and I, in a stroke of inspiration, built this temple from its foundations to its parapets.
 I placed the cedar roof beams from Mount Lebanon on top.
 When this temple becomes old and dilapidated may a future prince renovate its dilapidated parts and return the inscription to its place."

 This inscription reports the successful suppression of a collective resistance, but also refers to another statue, placed on an island off the coast of Lebanon.
 Significantly, it mentions the cutting of cedar trees here – and how the timber was used to roof the newly restored temple in Dur-Katlimmu – to demonstrate the Assyrian commitment to the city.
-We also find the traditional evocation that a future ruler should honor the image.
+We also find the traditional evocation that a future ruler should honour the image.

 The stele has another peculiarity: while it only depicts the Assyrian king, wearing a long-fringed cloak and holding his staff, there is another inscription dedicated by the governor of Dur-Kaltimmu, Nergal-eresh.
 His inscription is on the left side and takes up 25 lines.